Aranchev/Aranchev/README.md

 tech stack
 > see what you know
-> see what'll come out on the tech chart -->
+> see what'll come out on the tech chart

+It's a good idea to also do the
+'Figures Drawing' from the Programming Basics (Softuni)

+-->